 A new approach to communication is called “positioning”a concept that has changed the nature of advertising

 Positioning starts with a product.
 A piece of merchandise, a service, a company, an institution, or even a person.
 Perhaps yourself.
 But positioning is not what you do to a product.

 Positioning is what you do to the mind of the prospect; it does not involve change as changes in name, price and package are basically cosmetic changes (not changes in the product itself)

 That is, you position the product in the mind of the prospect.

 Most people think positioning got started in 1972 when Al Ries & Jack Trout wrote a series of articles entitled “The Positioning Era” for the trade paper Advertising Age.

 “We’re the third largest-selling coffee in America,” say the Sanka radio commercials.

-The third largest?
 Whatever happened to those good old advertising words like “first” and “best” and “finest”?
 Well, the good old advertising days are gone forever and so are the words.

 Today you find comparatives, not superlatives.